Get insider access

 2500R

-The LG 40WP95C-W looks a lot like most other LG monitors.
-It has thin bezels on all four sides, so they aren't very distracting.
-The stand has a gray finish that looks a bit dated, but it still fits into a professional office setting well.
-The display has a gentle curve, which is great if you're used to flat monitors but don't need perfectly straight lines.
+The LG 40WP95C-W has a simple design with thin bezels on all four sides, so they aren't very distracting.
+The stand has a gray finish that fits into a professional office setting well.
+The curve isn't aggressive either, which is great if you're used to flat screens and don't want an aggressively curved display.

 Design